parallel-fs-utils/fs-drift/README.md

 Set a limit on how many random writes in a row can be done to a file per random write op.(default 2)

+-+s|--singleIO

+If true, use only one IO per request on random operations.
+If false, use segment approach.

 -Y|--fsyncs

 If true, allows fsync() call to be done every so often when files are written.
 Value is probability in percent. (default 20)